MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 lost when the session is closed.

 The execution policy isn't a security system that restricts user actions.
-For example, users can easily circumvent a policy by typing the script contents at the command line when they cannot run a script.
+For example, users can easily bypass a policy by typing the script contents at the command line when they cannot run a script.
 Instead, the execution policy helps users to set basic rules and prevents them from violating them unintentionally.

-For non-Windows computers, the default execution policy is **Unrestricted** and cannot be changed.
+On non-Windows computers, the default execution policy is **Unrestricted** and cannot be changed.
 The `Set-ExecutionPolicy` cmdlet is available, but PowerShell displays a console message that it's not supported.